sathomas/jsDataV.is/src/text/ch2/03-tracking-values.md

 });
 ```

 Finally, we need to hide these `<div>`s when the mouse leaves the chart area.
-We should also handle the case of the mouse moving directly onto the marker, just as we did above.
+We should also handle the case of the mouse moving directly onto the marker, just as we did before.

 ``` {.javascript .numberLines}
 $("#charts").on("plothover", function(ev, pos) {